Guido Rancez: Career

 Rancez played for Unión Santa Fe's youth, before appearing at senior level with Colón de San Justo and Santa Fe Fútbol Club.
 He joined Villa San Carlos in 2012, making his professional debut in a Primera B Metropolitana draw with Brown on 5 August.
 Towards the end of the 2012–13 Primera B Metropolitana season, which ended with promotion as champions to Primera B Nacional, Rancez scored the first two goals of his career in games against Almagro and Central Córdoba.
 He then featured seventeen more times for Villa San Carlos.
 On 30 June 2014, Rancez was signed by Torneo Federal B's Alianza Coronel Moldes.

 After three goals in thirteen fixtures in the fourth tier, Rancez joined Atlético Paraná of Primera B Nacional.
 He netted his first goal for them in his first appearance, scoring in a 3–2 loss away to Estudinates on 29 March 2015.
 In total, Rancez remained with the club for three seasons; featuring in forty-three fixtures whilst getting two goals, the last of which came against Santamarina in 2016–17 which saw relegation to Primera B Metropolitana confirmed.
 Rancez spent the entirety of 2017–18 in Torneo Federal A with Ferro Carril Oeste.
 Twenty-four appearances followed.
 A move to Santamarina was completed on 30 June 2018.

 In August 2021, Rancez moved abroad and joined Italian Eccellenza side US Ghilarza Calcio.
+On April 27, 2023, Rancez moved to Icelandic fifth and second-lowest division club Hamar, which was playing in the Icelandic 4. deild karla.
+In October 2023, he returned to his former club, Colón San Justo.